You must have designer rights to use this tool.

 •Theme: Select the overall background color to be black or white.
 The white theme helps save on toner when printing.

-•Use template: Export the document to the template.
-(If the document wasn't designed for a template, this option doesn't appear.)
+•Use template: Export to a Word template.
+(If the content wasn't designed for use with a template, this option is dimmed.)

 •Show description: Include a summary of the series, data source, and filter conditions used in the content.